department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/honor/headstones-markers-medallions.md

 ### Can I apply for one of these memorial items?

-You can apply for this benefit if one of the categories below describes your relationship to the deceased.
+You can apply for this benefit if you're representing the deceased Veteran in any of the below relationships or professional roles.

-**You must fall into one of these categories:**
+**One of these must describe your relationship or role:**
-- A family member of the deceased, **or**
+- A family member of the deceased Veteran, **or**
 - A personal representative (someone who officially represents the deceased), **or**
 - A representative of an accredited Veterans Service Organization, **or**
 - An employee of a state or local government whose official responsibilities include serving Veterans, **or**
 - Any person who is legally responsible for making arrangements for unclaimed remains or for details having to do with the deceased’s interment or memorialization, **or**
-- Any individual, if the Veteran’s service ended before April 6, 1917
+- Any individual representing the deceased, if their service ended before April 6, 1917

 **Note:** For memorial headstones and markers that honor the memory of the deceased, the person who applies must be a member of the deceased’s family.